AvnerCohen/verbeat/README.md

 ## Logo

 VerBeat Bot - A Robot DJ with 3 knobs representing the 3D versioning concept.
-See [logo_prompt.md](logo_prompt.md) for detailed specifications.
+See [logo_prompt.md](logo_prompt.md) for detailed specifications. # Test change for GitHub Actions